Unbiased Markov chain Monte Carlo with couplings: Unbiased estimation from coupled chains

 \begin{assumption} The chains are such that the meeting time $\tau:=\inf\{t\geq1:\ X_{t}=Y_{t-1}\}$ satisfies $\mathbb{P}(\tau>t)\leq C\;\delta^{t}$ for all $t\geq 0$, for some constants $C<\infty$ and $\delta\in(0,1)$. \end{assumption}

 \begin{assumption} The chains stay together after meeting, i.e. $X_{t}=Y_{t-1}$ for all $t\geq\tau$. \end{assumption}

-By construction, each of the two marginal chains $(X_t)_{t\geq 0}$ and $(Y_t)_{t\geq 0}$ has initial distribution $\pi_0$ and transition kernel $P$.
+By construction, each of the marginal chains $(X_t)_{t\geq 0}$ and $(Y_t)_{t\geq 0}$ has initial distribution $\pi_0$ and transition kernel $P$.
 Assumption \ref{assumption:marginaldistributions} requires these chains to result in a uniformly bounded $(2+\eta)$-moment of $h$; more discussion on moments of Markov chains can be found in \citet{tweedie1983existence}.
 Since $X_0$ and $Y_0$ may be drawn from any coupling of $\pi_0$ with itself, it is possible to set $X_0 = Y_0$.
 However, $X_1$ is then generated from $P(X_0,\cdot)$, so that $X_1 \neq Y_0$ in general.
 Thus one cannot force the meeting time to be small by setting $X_0 = Y_0$.
-Assumption \ref{assumption:meetingtime} puts a condition on the coupling operated by $\bar{P}$, and would not be satisfied for an independent coupling.
-Coupled kernels that satisfy Assumption \ref{assumption:meetingtime} can be designed using e.g. common random numbers and maximal couplings.
+Assumption \ref{assumption:meetingtime} puts a condition on the coupling operated by $\bar{P}$, and would not in general be satisfied for an independent coupling.
+Coupled kernels must be carefully designed, using e.g. common random numbers and maximal couplings, for Assumption \ref{assumption:meetingtime} to be satisfied.
 We present a simple case in Section \ref{subsec:exampleMH} and further examples in Section \ref{sec:Practical-couplings}.
 We stress that the state space is not assumed to be discrete, and that the constants $D$ and $\eta$ of Assumption \ref{assumption:marginaldistributions} and $C$ and $\delta$ of Assumption \ref{assumption:meetingtime} do not need to be known to implement the proposed approach.
-Assumption \ref{assumption:sticktogether} typically holds by design; coupled chains satisfying this assumption are termed ``faithful'' in \citet{rosenthal1997faithful}.
+Assumption \ref{assumption:sticktogether} typically holds by design; coupled chains that stay identical after meeting are termed ``faithful'' in \citet{rosenthal1997faithful}.

 Under these assumptions we introduce the following motivation for an unbiased estimator of $\mathbb{E}_\pi[h(X)]$, following \citet{glynn2014exact}.
 We begin by writing $\mathbb{E}_\pi[h(X)]$ as $\lim_{t\to\infty}\mathbb{E}[h(X_{t})]$.
 Then for any fixed $k\geq 0$,